w0rm29/w0rm29/README.md

 <h1 align="center">Hi 👋, I'm Aditya Maheshwari</h1>
-<h3 align="center">Computer Science graduate with a passion for technology and a strong understanding of programming principles</h3>
+<h3 align="center">Computer Science graduate with a passion for technology and a strong understanding of programming principles looking for full stack/backend/frontend summer internship role starting May 2024</h3>

 - I'm currently a student at **Rochester Institute of Technology**